Posted On: December 24, 2021/

 Written By: Starlink

 Facial recognition technology or FRT is used to identify people in the form of static images or video in a system of algorithms.
-It is not a new technology, but it has become more popular due to its digital solutions, such as recognizing people through pictures in cloud storage, face unlock authentication on mobile devices, and others.
+It is not a new technology, but it has become more popular due to its digital solutions, such as recognizing people through pictures in cloud storage, face unlocks authentication on mobile devices and others.

 It is the biometric attendance software that has become a trend that you can get from a reliable source or a company dealing with this department.
 Continue reading to know how much accurate is the facial recognition technology.